vinayvanka/M1_Unit_Converter/1_Requirements/README.md

  ## Threats

  * limited  access

  # 4 W's and 1 H

  ## Who
- Anyone can use this.
+ Anyone can use this by accessing its main menu and need to choose there  required field of choice and need to enter the value to get there desired output.

  ## What
- It's an unit converter utility to convert units.
+ It's an unit converter utility to convert units, whic will hwpl user to converts units from one form to another form  .

  ## When
- It is available to user 24X7, 365 days.
+ It is available to user 24X7, 365 days without any issues and works infinite times.

  ## Where
+ * We can use this at different palces and this is platform independent, it will work in any platform.
- It can be accessable from everywhere.
+ * It can be used in sintefic calculators or in maths or physics labs.
  ## How
  This application was developed in C language to avoid the complexity and to keep it simple.